shards-7/fakeyou.py/README.md

 ### search function
-it have one argument, and its query, you just put what you want to search
+it has one argument, and it's query, you just put what you want to search
 ```
 import fakeyou